Valerian root

 While caffeine is a stimulant that can increase alertness and energy levels, Valerian root works as a relaxant that can help promote relaxation and reduce anxiety.
 When consumed together, Valerian root can help balance out the jittery or anxious feelings that caffeine may sometimes cause.

-Valerian root is often used to improve sleep quality and reduce insomnia, which can be beneficial for those who consume caffeine during the day but want to wind down and relax in the evening.
+Valerian root is often used to improve sleep quality and reduce insomnia, which can be beneficial for those who consume caffeine but want to avoid its potential sleep-disrupting effects.
+By incorporating Valerian root into your routine, you may be able to enjoy the energy-boosting benefits of caffeine without sacrificing your ability to relax and unwind when needed.

-It's important to note that individual responses to Valerian root and caffeine may vary, so it's best to start with a low dose of Valerian root and monitor how your body reacts to the combination of these two substances.
+It's important to note that individual responses to Valerian root and caffeine can vary, so it's recommended to start with a lower dose of Valerian root and gradually increase as needed.
+Additionally, consulting with a healthcare provider before combining Valerian root with caffeine is advisable, especially if you have any underlying health conditions or are taking medications.

 Supplements for Caffeine